Installation Guide#

 Conda build#

-First one needs to build the libtomophantom C-library, the recipes for which are located in conda-recipe_library/ folder:
+First, one needs to build the libtomophantom C-library & tomophantom Python package, the recipes for which are in recipe.yaml:

 $ git clone git@github.com/dkazanc/TomoPhantom.git # clone the repo

-$ conda build conda-recipe_library # conda-build the library
+$ rattler-build build --experimental # build the library

 Install libtomophantom from sources#

-With Cmake one can build the libtomophantom library, which is a set of C functions.
-On Unix systems you will need a C compiler (gcc) and VC compiler on Windows.
-Note that in our httomo conda channel we provide the pre-built binaries of libtomophantom.
+With Cmake one can build the libtomophantom library, which is a set of C-modules.
+On Unix systems you will need a C compiler (gcc) or a VC compiler on Windows.

-Here an example of the libtomophantom library build on Linux.
-The shared library object will be installed into the conda lib location, see echo $CONDA_PREFIX.
+The shared library object will be installed into the conda lib location, check it with echo $CONDA_PREFIX.

 $ git clone https://github.com/dkazanc/TomoPhantom.git